Sparse approximation of triangular transports. Part I: the finite dimensional case: Analyticity

 \section{Analyticity}

-The explicit formulas for $T$ given in Sec.~\ref{SEC:T} allow us to show that $T$ essentially inherits the regularity of the two densities $f_\measi$ and $f_\measii$.
-In particular, analytic densities yield an analytic transport.
-Analyzing the convergence of polynomial approximations to $T$ requires knowledge of the domain of analyticity of $T$, which is investigated in this section.
+The explicit formulas for $T$ given in Sec.~\ref{SEC:T} {imply that positive} analytic densities yield an analytic transport.
+Analyzing the convergence of polynomial approximations to $T$ requires knowledge of the domain of analyticity of $T$. {This is investigated in the present section.}